tmorehouse/hashids.vba/README.md

 # SYNOPSIS

     Dim hid As hashids
-    Set hid = new Hashids
+    Set hid = New Hashids
     hid.Params("this is my salt")

     ' encrypt a single number